rudidude86/gura-lang.github.io/documents/Syntax.md

 Assuming that there are four spaces before the expression `print(R'''`, the parser would remove four spaces at top of each line within the multi-lined string.
-This feature helps you describe multi-lined strings in indentation blocks without disarranging the appearance.
+This feature helps you describe multi-lined strings in indented blocks without disarranging the appearance.

 A string literal prefixed by `b` would be treated